LitaGarcia/Anime-Finder-React/README.md

 I have used a new dependency "uuid" to give each Anime an unique ID.

 ## Where is the Fetch and API?
 I'm testing with a personal homemade data.JSON to fetch the elements.
-The data is the same as the [api](https://docs.api.jikan.moe/) used in the last evaluation, the data includes also the images.
+The data is the same as the [api](https://docs.api.jikan.moe/) used in the last repo (Best Anime Finder Ever), the data includes also the images.

+## I would like to improve more things!
+Just let me still learning... 👀